 GeneCards Summary for PPM1A Gene

 PPM1A (Protein Phosphatase, Mg2+/Mn2+ Dependent 1A) is a Protein Coding gene.
-Among its related pathways are Gene Expression and RET signaling.
-Gene Ontology (GO) annotations related to this gene include signal transducer activity and protein C-terminus binding.
-An important paralog of this gene is PPM1B.
+Among its related pathways are mTOR signalling and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and protein C-terminus binding.
+An important paralog of this gene is ENSG00000285542.

 Enzyme with a broad specificity.
 Negatively regulates TGF-beta signaling through dephosphorylating SMAD2 and SMAD3, resulting in their dissociation from SMAD4, nuclear export of the SMADs and termination of the TGF-beta-mediated signaling.
 Dephosphorylates PRKAA1 and PRKAA2.
 Plays an important role in the termination of TNF-alpha-mediated NF-kappa-B activation through dephosphorylating and inactivating IKBKB/IKKB.